 4. Try doing weekly meal prep or using a delivery service (as described above) so you are doing less coking on busy days.

-Cooking tips when you’re outnumbered by kids
+Deployment cooking tips when you’re outnumbered by kids

 I know a lot of parents struggle to make regular meals during deployment because it seems like all the kids ever want to do is eat peanut butter and jelly or hot dogs.
 But mom or dad can’t live on kid food during the whole deployment!
 Use these strategies to keep everyone fed and happy: